How Does Teeth Whitening Work?

 There are two types of stains that can affect your teeth, intrinsic and extrinsic.
 Extrinsic stains are those that occur only on the surface of your teeth.
 These types of stains are caused by what you eat and drink.
 They can also be caused by smoking and other tobacco products.
 Intrinsic stains are those that originate inside of the tooth.
 This type of discoloration can result from overexposure to fluoride as a child, taking antibiotics such as tetracycline at an early age, and dental trauma.
 As you get older, you may experience a combination of these types of discoloration.
 Stains can accumulate on the outside of your teeth while the dentin naturally yellows and your enamel thins as you age.

-Removing Surface Stains
+Removing Surface Stains with Teeth Whitening

 Whitening toothpaste is often used for removing surface stains.
 These toothpastes have abrasives that gently scrub your teeth as you brush.
 This breaks up the surface stains to remove them.
 Because toothpaste only removes minor surface stains, the results are generally minimal.
 You should also be careful to use a whitening toothpaste that will not damage your tooth enamel.
 It is also important to keep in mind that whitening toothpaste cannot remove deeper stains or stains that have affected the color of your dentin.

-Changing the Actual Tooth Color
+Changing the Actual Tooth Color with Teeth Whitening

 How Safe is Teeth Whitening?